-At the end of June 30, 2019, the District's investment in capital assets for its governmental and business-type activities was \$30,315,913, representing an increase of \$152,340, net of depreciation, from the prior year due to construction of elementary school.
+At the end of June 30, 2020, the District's investment in capital assets for its governmental and business-type activities was \$29,697,106, representing a decrease of \$618,807 due mainly to depreciation.
+Construction at the elementary school was completed in the current year.